 Vision Therapy in Austin Can Be An Alternative To Eye Surgery

 Unbeknownst to many, there are doctors who recommend vision therapy in Austin as an alternative to surgery for strabismus.
-Vision rehabilitation in Austin TX is gaining ground as the best treatment for strabismus, commonly referred to as crossed, wandering, or lazy eyes.
+Vision rehabilitation in Austin TX is gaining ground as one of the best treatment for strabismus, commonly referred to as crossed, wandering, or lazy eyes.

 What Is Strabismus And What Causes It?